Optimizing the Quality, Reach, and Impact of Addiction Services

 Research examples supported by this program include:

-• Testing whether embedding behavioral health specialists into primary care visits, introducing case management and electronic clinical decision support tools, and reducing stigma will increase delivery of SUD treatment to adolescents.
+• Testing whether embedding behavioral health specialists into primary care visits, introducing case management and electronic clinical decision support tools, and reducing stigma will increase delivery of substance use disorder treatment to adolescents

 • City College of New York – New York